gaffa-tape/gaffa/README.md

 # gaffa

-## Overivew
+## Overview
+gaffa is a client-side javascript framework that handles bindings and interactions between views and models.
+Both are loaded in to gaffa via a JSON object and may be manipulated at any time.

+### Models

+### Views

+### Actions

+### Behaviours

 ## Bundles
-A Bundle is a collection of Actions and Views that gaffa will use to render views in the browser and control interations.
+A Bundle is a collection of Actions and Views that gaffa uses to render.

 ## Examples
 Examples included: